 - Stir to coat in olive oil and then cover the pan with a lid and allow to part fry, part steam for 10 minutes until softening.
 Shake the pan every few minutes to prevent the vegetables sticking.

 - Add the beef strips and chopped sun dried tomatoes and stir well.

-- Throw in the chopped tomatoes, red wine, beef stock and pitted olives.
+- Pour in the chopped tomatoes, red wine, beef stock and pitted olives.
 Stir everything to combine.

 - Bring the stew to the boil then reduce the heat to a simmer and cook with the lid on for around 20 minutes.

 - If the stew needs thickening do this using a couple of teaspoons of cornflour dissolved into cold water and stirred through the stew.

 You can add extra vegetables to the stew - try adding fennel, courgettes or aubergine